 Free with options to upgrade, starting from $69 per month

 Buzzsumo helps you find super popular content on the world's leading social media channels, ranking articles based on the number of social shares.
 More importantly, it allows you to see top authors and what's trending now, so you can strike while the iron's hot.

 Free trial available and then it's $79 per month for a Pro plan

-WooPitch makes use of various social media platforms, such as LinkedIn and Twitter, to collect contact details of journalists and influencers and put them into a powerful, easy-to-use database.
-Try it out for free, and if you love it you can upgrade to access more features.
+WooPitch makes use of various social media platforms, such as LinkedIn and Twitter, to collect contact details of journalists and influencers and put them into a robust, easy-to-use database.
+Try it out for free, and if you love it, you can upgrade to access more features.

 Free with upgrade options

 Find relevant tech journalists with Hey Press.
 Simple as that.
 A searchable database where you can type in a keyword or name, and hey presto!
 You'll have a list of relevant people to target.

 JournoLink isn't just a directory; it's an interactive platform where you can send out your stories to journalists, broadcasters and bloggers.
 Create a profile, add keywords you think journalists will be interested in, and craft press releases within its interface to send to your media lists.

 HARO stands for "Help a Reporter Out", and that's what you can do with this superb resource.
 Sign up as a source, and HARO will email you queries from journalists who are looking for sources or case studies for their stories.
 Even better, the "Basic" plan is completely free and will provide you with media opportunities, delivered to your inbox, three times a day.